Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 ### Excel Services
 <a name="MultithreadedCalculation"> </a>

 Starting in Excel 2007, Excel Services is a new server technology that is included in SharePoint Server.
 You can use Excel Services to offload a time-consuming calculation from a desktop to a more powerful (and expensive) server.
-By using multithreaded calculation on an eight-core server could produce major performance gains.
+Using multithreaded calculation on an eight-core server could produce major performance gains.
 For more information about Excel Services, see  [Excel Services in SharePoint Server 2010](http://msdn.microsoft.com/library/11433629-68f9-4ac6-8905-debad1766ed4%28Office.14%29.aspx).

 ## Conclusion
 <a name="office2007excelperf_Conclusion"> </a>